Diving Pattaya and Samae San offers an excellent range of coral and wreck sites, for beginners or advanced divers.

 Some of the Pattaya near islands service local tourist trips and see a lot of boat traffic.
 The near island reefs and macro diving can be quite good depending on the visibility.
 The Near Islands of Koh Larn and Koh Sak offer great protection during certain months from the strong southern winds which are when they are most visited, however, when the good weather arrives, we can enjoy the flat sea and explore the outer islands.
 The corals are in excellent condition generally although visibility can vary a lot, from 5m to 15m depending on weather and time of year, that said, there is plenty of marine life in residence for the finding.
 Koh Rin and Koh Manwichai is our first choice for coral diving trips.

-The Near Islands are a cluster of three islands 5-7 km off Pattaya Beach, with seven potential dive sites available.
-The islands are named Koh Sak, Koh Larn and Koh Khrok.
+The Near Islands are a group of three islands 10 km off Pattaya, with seven potential dive sites available.
+The islands are named Koh Sak, Koh Larn, and Koh Krok.

 The Far Islands consists of six main islands and several smaller ones about 15km off Pattaya Beach.
 These include Koh Luem, Koh Phai, Koh Man Wichai, Koh Klueng Badan, Koh Hoo Chang, and Koh Rin.

 Pattaya has always been regarded as a great diver training ground due to the diversity of coral and wreck dive sites.